-If we consider the possibility of tucking-in (Richards 1997, 1999, inter alia), it is in principle possible for the possessor to extract to spec-vP from the theme subject in-situ, which subsequently tucks-in below the extracted possessor, as in (48) below.
+It is also in principle possible for the possessor to extract to spec-vP, with the theme subject then moving to a lower specifier of vP below the extracted possessor via tucking-in (Richards 1997, 1999, inter alia) as in (48) below.
 This string-vacuous possessor extraction satisfies the adjacency requirements of ['s] just as if the possessor had not moved at all.